Raphael-Boichot/The-TinyGB-Printer/README.md

 Now you're ready to run without battery and **at your own risk**.
 On my side, it works at least on GBC modded with a TFT display, with two different third party cables I own (the transparent green oddity sold on Amazon and the regular black crap from Aliexpress).
 These are the only tests I've made, you're on your own for your particular display / console combo if it does not work.
 If connecting the device just crashes your Game Boy, better revert to the normal "with battery" setup.
 You can use this [PCB](/PCB_2.0_batteryless/) to play by yourself with this design.

-### Retrofit of PCB 2.0 to run batteryless
+### Retrofit of PCB 2.0 to run batteryless (third party link cable required)
 ![](/Images/Running_batteryless.png)
 (Credit: Raphaël BOICHOT)

-### Experimental PCB, may or may not work with your setup
+### Experimental PCB, untested, may or may not work with your setup
 ![](/PCB_2.0_batteryless/PCB.png)

 ## Kind warning